triedel42/triedel42.github.io/index.md

 I'm [triedel][intra-triedel], a student at [42Wolfsburg](https://42wolfsburg.de/)

+This is my notebook for 42.
 My goal here is to assemble resources about what we learn, together with practice questions for later review and exam preparation.

 <hr>